smarkets/marge-bot/README.md

 ## Batching MRs

-The flag --experimental-batch enables testing and merging MRs in batch.
+The flag --batch enables testing and merging MRs in batch.

 ### How it works